 Residents of visa-exempt countries do not need a visa to enter Canada for tourism purposes.
-These citizens should instead apply for the Electronic Travel Authorization for Canada (eTA).
+These citizens should instead apply for the Electronic Travel Authorization for Canada (eTA for Canada).

 For general tourism purposes, most travelers from non-visa-exempt nations will require a visitor visa requested at the embassy.
 Holders of the visitor visa may remain in the country for a period of time which does not exceed that permitted by the visa.

 A work permit is required of foreign nationals eligible for either the eTA or visitor visa.
 As well as meeting the Canada work visa requirements, foreigners seeking employment in the country must adhere to a specified set of regulations.